“Providing equitable opportunity to unlock infinite potential” – Loren Swancutt

 Year 6 Math – Data

-An example of a learning objective and success criteria, unit analysis table, literacy demands and consideration for the inclusive summative assessment.
+An example of developing curriculum clarity for a unit of study, unit analysis table, literacy demands and consideration for the inclusive summative assessment.
 The unit of study has also been aligned to an alternate access point at Year 1 (substantial adjustments), and to individual learning goals for a student accessing the extended general capabilities (extensive adjustments) – the combined unit analysis table is used.

 An example of a lesson that considers student diversity and universal design principles is provided below.
 The lesson highlights key points about how the substantial and extensive adjustments are included within the regular lesson.